ntswamp/proof-of-kill/README.md

 ![transaction broadcast](https://user-images.githubusercontent.com/50705651/133918734-326db616-4b2b-40aa-b0ee-82ae70452127.jpg)

-Once your transaction gets broadcast to the network, nodes which received it will start mining immediately, including yourself.
+Once your transaction gets broadcast to the network, nodes which received it start mining immediately, including yourself.
-But if any other nodes successfully mined the block with the same height as yours, your mining will be aborted.
+But if any other nodes successfully mined the block with the same height as yours in the middle of your mining, your try will be aborted.
 ![lost](https://user-images.githubusercontent.com/50705651/133919394-b55cc05d-e476-48d0-a08c-977e6a55139f.jpg)

 <br>